Climate finance in Zimbabwe: Climate adaptation policy and financing framework in Zimbabwe

 The availability of finances to finance adaptation and mitigation initiatives, as well as the regulation of climate finance, have been hotly disputed since the 2009 Climate Change Summit in Copenhagen.
 In many nations, the creation of climate change adaptation is seen as a crucial element of climate policy.
 Despite the arguments over the years, it has been very difficult for the country to contain the challenges of climate finance.
 Hence, Zimbabwe continues to face financial resource mobilization challenges, institutional inefficiencies, and regulatory obstacles that impede the best possible use of climate finance, notwithstanding international pledges and domestic regulations.
 However, as one of the developing countries and one of the mostly hit by climate change impacts, Zimbabwe is qualified for financial assistance from a number of climate funds because it is among the most climate-vulnerable nations.
 According to Fite, the nation must set up procedures and mechanisms to show that it is prepared to receive more climate funding.
 In order to better prepare for accessing climate money, Zimbabwe has been receiving assistance from the Green Climate Fund.
 Various organizations within the United Nations as well as multilateral development banks have provided Zimbabwe with climate funding thus far.

 Dube (2022) reports that since 1991, Zimbabwe has spent almost $500 million on adaptation and mitigation of climate change.
 The money was used to support adaptation or mitigation efforts related to environmental preservation.
 Part of the funding for climate change comes from the Green Climate Fund, which has approved two projects totaling USD 35.4 million so far with the goal of helping the nation's agriculture industry adapt to climate change.

-Next steps

-Zimbabwe is heavily impacted by climate change due mainly to its dependence on industries like farming that are susceptible to climate change.
-Also, there are other local industries that are environmentally unfriendly in their modes of operation.
-There has been continuous debated on availability finances for climate financing with regard to adaptation and mitigation strategies.
-In spite of these debates, the country has continued to grapple with the challenges of financial resources mobilization, institutional inefficiencies and regulatory issues that hinder climate financing.
-However, with the intervention of the donor agencies, the nation is gradually adapting to the impacts of climate change.